-ents taken from thousands of yachts along with race data - which is used to calculate a boats theoretical hull speed and a handicap which adjusts race finishes.
+which is used to calculate a boats theoretical hull speed and a handicap which adjusts race finishes.
 The Byron James website includes data for most yacht classes - but they also provide a calculator that works with the specific data from any particular boat.
-It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.
-The club organises yacht races about every two weeks in the summer and about every month during the winter.
-Racing is open to all classes under the Byron handicap system.
-GYC has a friendly relationship with other clubs on the Thames, and there are inter-club racing events, regattas and open races at other Thames and Medway clubs.
-Our races are usually around cans, downriver to Erith, Thurrock and Gravesend, and beyond to Sea Reach and around the Isle of Sheppey. [[Media:ByronHandicaps 2022.xlsx Current handicap data for the fleet]] ([[:File:ByronHandicaps 2022.xlsx view history]]) Each summer, we organise the 'East Coast Cruise' where a dozen or so boats spend a week sailing together to destinations beyond the Thames such as Burnham on Crouch and the River Blackwater. ==The East Coast Cruise== + The club also has a well-equipped yard with hardstanding for 20 boats and a brand new boat lift.
-Berth holders also have use of a workshop, engine shed, sail loft and storage lockers.
+It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker. ne club organises yacht races about every two weeks in the summer and about every month during the winter.
+It is acting is open to all classes under the Byron handicap system.
+GYC has a friendly relationship with other clubs on the names, and there are inter-club racing events, regattas and open races at other Thames and Medway clubs.
+Our compared to the summer of [[Media:ByronHandicaps 2022.xlsx Current handicap data for the fleet]] ([[:File:ByronHandicaps 2022.xlsx view history]]) ach summer, we organise the 'East Coast Cruise' where a ozen or so boats spend a week sailing together to destinations beyond the Thames such as Burnham on Crouch and the Reer Blackwater. ==The East Coast Cruise== + ne club also has a well-equipped yard with hardstanding r 20 boats and a brand new boat lift.
+Berth holders also ha use of a workshop, engine shed, sail loft and storage ckers.
 The East Coast Cruise is an annual institution at GYC - a popular and enjoyable week long cruise in company to the Thames Estuary and beyond.
 Destinations migh include the S wale, Blackwater Orwell and Deben.
-Occassionally the cruise has taken the fleet even further afield, but sticks to a passa ge plan matched to the capability of the boats, skippers and crew taking part.
-As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard very reasonable indeed! + In recent years the itinery has included a mid week rest with hospitality from the Royal Harwich Yacht Club just upstream from Pin Mill on the Orwell.
+Occassionally the cruise has taken the fleet even further afield, but sticks to a passa ge plan matched to the capability of the boats, skippers and crew taking part. s we rely on our members volunteering for all aspects of ou management and maintenance, we are able to keep the pri es for moorings and yard very reasonable indeed! + In recent years the itinery has included a mid week rest with hospitality from the Royal Harwich Yacht Club just upstream from Pin Mill on the Orwell.
 The estuary crossings are usually the longest day's sail of the week and can be testing in strong winds but with careful passage planning and making best use of the tides we get there.
 Our changeable weather means plans for the week often have to change mid week to suit - but that's part of the pleasure. + The cruise is an ideal way for those less confident in sailing further than the Thames itself to gain experience and benefit from the support of other club members and the fleet. +